Cognigy/Documentation/docs/en/docs/ai/billing.md

 Billing: It will be charged as 2 conversations.

-The time zone settings determine the start of a new day and, as a result, the beginning of conversation billing for this new day.
+The server time zone settings determine the start of a new day and, as a result, the beginning of conversation billing for this new day.

+Contact your administrator if you want to change this time zone setting.

 ## Additional billing